nskinkel/oppy/README.md

 $ git clone https://github.com/nskinkel/oppy
 ```

-Finally, `cd` into the `oppy` directory, add it to your $PYTHONPATH, and
+Finally, `cd` into the `oppy` directory, add it to your $PYTHONPATH, and you're
-and you're all set!
+all set!

 ```
 $ export PYTHONPATH=$PYTHONPATH:$(pwd)